Saving for retirement can be done with any income. In addition, it is something that everyone should be doing.

 Person B saved $2,000 a year for 38 years for a total of $76,000 and then stopped investing.

 So… Who will have the most money?

-Thus, the compound interest was only on a small portion of the overall balance each year.
+Thus, the compound interest only applied to a small portion of the overall balance each year.
 As a result, the overall balance at age 65 was a lot less than Person A’s.

 Step One – Pay Off Your Debt